 Twin tube emulsion shock absorbers with 6-step adjustable preload (Rear)

-Things are same here as well, the design is different to extent despite that its same completely.
+Things are the same here as well, the design is different to an extent despite that it's same completely.

 - Tail light- LED